husband visa uae 2026 - sponsorship rules, application process & fees

 • Additional income proof may be required in high-cost Emirates like Dubai and Abu Dhabi.

-Documents Required for Husband Sponsorship UAE
+Documents Required for Husband Sponsorship in UAE

-Mandatory Documents for Husband Visa Application
+Mandatory Documents

-• Valid passport copies of husband and wife
+• Passport copy of husband and wife

-• Wife’s UAE residence visa and Emirates ID copy
+• Wife’s UAE residence visa copy

-• Passport-size photographs of the husband (white background)
+• Passport-size photos (white background)

-• Employment contract and salary certificate of the wife
+• Employment contract & salary certificate

 • Bank statements (last 3–6 months)

-• Health insurance policy for the husband
+• Health insurance policy for husband

-• NOC letter (if required in specific cases)
+• NOC letter (case-specific)

 Entry Permit Application

-Medical Fitness Test for Spouse Visa
+Medical Fitness Test

-Emirates ID & Biometric Registration
+Emirates ID & Biometrics

-Health Insurance Requirement for Husband Visa
+Health Insurance Requirement

-Finally, the residence visa is stamped in the husband’s passport, completing the process.
+The UAE residence visa is stamped in the husband’s passport, completing the process.

 Where to Apply: GDRFA, ICA, and Amer Center Services